AHRQ-CDS/AHRQ-CDS-Connect-CQL-SERVICES/docs/windows_2012/windows_2012_install.md

 node client post -m test\fixtures\healthy_patient.json
 ```

-If successful, , you should see something like this (note the different _result_):
+If successful, , you should see something like this (note the different _results_):
 ```
 --------------- START --------------
 STATUS: 200 OK